hbeni/fgcom-mumble/client/fgfs-addon/Readme.md

 ### COM / ADF Radios
 When initializing, the addon will inspect the defined radios and enable them for FGCom-Mumble.
-Currently this is: COM1, COM2, COM3, ADF1 and ADF2.
+Currently this are the `comm` and `adf` subnodes in `/instrumentation/`.
 Only radios providing the property `operable` are considered (which is set by the standard C++ radio implementation).
+If no such radios are found, a dialog will open when loading, explaining the situation and providing a manual workaround.

 The addon uses the following standard properties: